edinburgh-biomedical-ai/igmm_soi/research/wetlab/index.md

 Currently, there is a lack of quantitative information regarding molecular mechanisms in early oncogenesis.
 It is not clear whether every cell that acquires a known set of cancer mutations is predetermined to progress to become a cancer cell, or whether other necessary, but not on their own sufficient, genetic triggers or alterations are required for an already ‘genetically abnormal’ cell to become cancerous.

 We design well-controlled tractable cancer models to study the process of oncogenesis, in collaboration with [Luke Boulter's lab][2] at the [Institute of Genetics & Molecular Medicine][1] (IGMM).
 We do this in the context of Hepatocellular Carcinoma (HCC), which is the most common form of primary liver cancer.
-Using our tractable models, we aim to trace clonal evolution over time at cellular resolution.
+Using our tractable models, we trace clonal evolution over time at cellular resolution.

 Technologies used include:
 * CRISPR-Cas9